virtualparadox/BBMap/docs/readme.txt

 Fixed bug in which non-ACGTN IUPAC symbols were not being converted to N. (Noted by Leanne on seqanswers) Changed shellscripts from DOS to Unix EOL encoding.
 Added support for "-h" and "--help" in shellscripts (before it was just in java files).
+Created Dedupe2 - faster, and supports 1-cluster-per-file output.
+Created Dedupe3 - supports more than 2 affix tables.
+Uses slightly more memory.
+BBMap now generates "sort" shellscripts even if the output is in bam format. pileup.sh now prints a coverage summary to standard out.
+Added 'split' flag to BBMask.
+Fixed bug in randomreads allowing paired reads to come from 'nearby' scaffolds.
+Documented randomreads.sh.
+Added gaussian insert size distribution to randomreads.
+Fixed a bug in calcmem.sh that prevented requesting memory that Linux considered 'cached'.
+TODO: Penalize score of sites with errors near read tips, and long deletions.
+Added "Median_fold" column to pileup.
+You need to set 'bitset= Changed default quality-filtering mode to average probability rather than average quality score.
+Default number of threads now takes the environment variable NSLOTS into consideration.
+However, because Mendel nodes have hpyerthreading enabled, if NSLOTS>8 and (# processors)==NSLOTS*2, then #processors will be used instead.
+So it is still recommended that you set threads manually if you don't have exclusive access to a node.
+Fixed bbmerge, which was crashing on fasta input.
+Fixed gaussian insert size distribution in randomreads (it was causing a crash).
+Enabled unpigz support in Windows (decompression only).
+TODO:  BBNorm needs in1/in2/out1/out2 support.
+Added mingc and maxgc to reformat.
+TODO: gchist for reformat.
+Added 'passes' flag to BBQC and reduced default passes to 1 if normalization is disabled.
+Swapped FileFormat's method signature "allowFileRead" and "allowSubprocess" parms for some functions, as they were inconsistent.
+This may have unknown effects.
+TODO: unclear if fasta files are currently checked for interleaving.
+Method added to "FASTQ".
+TODO: FileFormat should perhaps test for quality format and interleaving.
+Fixed reversed variables in "machineout" stats for %mapped and %unambiguous.
+Found by Michael Barton.
+Added "testformat.sh".
+Fixed dedupe "csf" output to work even when no other outputs specified.
+Fixed dedupe erroneous assumption that "bandwidth" had not been custom-specified.
+Changed MakeLengthHistogram (readlength.sh) default behavior to place reads in lower bins rather than closest bins.
+Toggle with "round" flag.
+Added "repair" flag to SplitPairsAndSingles.
+Created "repair.sh".
+Fixed a bug in which tabs were not allowed in fasta headers.
+Improved BBMerge: default minqo 7->8, made margin a parameter, added 'strict' macro that reduces false positive rate.
+Added "samestrand" flag to RandomReads.
+Fixed a dedupe bug with "pto" and paired reads; read2 was not getting a UnitID.
+Fixed a bug in which the BBMap stats for insertion rate was sometimes higher than the true value.
+Fixed bugs in BBMerge; increased speed slightly.
+Created grademerge.sh to grade merged reads.
+Added 'variance' flag to randomreads; used to make qualities less uniform between reads.
+BBDuk now has overwrite=true by default. calcmem.sh now sets -Xmx and -Xms from each other if only one was specified.
+Fixed bug with "ambig=all" and "stoptag" flags being used together.
+Found by WhatSoEver (seqanswers).
+Added 'findbestmatch'/'fbm' flag to BBDuk; reports the reference sequence sharing the greatest number of kmers with the read.
+Shellscripts no longer try to calculate memory before displaying help (noted by Kjiersten Fagnan).
+-ea and -da are now valid parameters for all shellscripts.
+Improved documentation of Dedupe.
+Added "loose" and "vloose" modes to BBMerge.
+Added novel-kmer-filtering to BBMerge - bans merged reads that create a novel kmer.
+Does not seem to help.
+Added entropy-detection to BBMerge - minimum allowed overlap is determined by entropy rather than a constant.
+Moderate improvement.
+Fixed bug causing "repair.sh" script to not work.
+Noted by SES (seqanswers).
+Added "fast" mode to BBMerge.
+Fixed a rounding problem in RandomReads that caused gaussian distribution to have 2x frequency of intended reads at exactly insert size of double read length.
+Added exponential decay insert size distribution to RandomReads, for use in LMP libraries.
+TODO: Track different paired read orientation rates (innie, outie, same direction, etc) with BBMap.
+Added sssr (secondarysitescoreratio) and ssao (secondarysiteasambiguousonly) flags.
+Response to WhatSoEver (seqanswers).
+Ambiguously-mapped reads that print a primary site now print a minimum of 1 secondary site, and all sites with the same score as the top secondary site.
+Improved error message for paired reads with unequal number of read 1 vs read 2.
+Response to Salvatore (seqanswers).
+Updated bbcountunique.sh help message.
+Changed AddAdapters default to "arc=f" (no reverse-complement adapters).
+Added "addpaired" flag (adds adapter to same location of both reads).
+Added BBDuk/BBDuk2 "tbo" (trimbyoverlap) flag.
+Vastly reduces false-negatives with no increase in false-positives.
+Adding "fragadapter" flag to RandomReads.
+Also added ability to handle multiple different adapters for both read 1 and read 2.
+Adapters are added to paired reads with insert size shorter than read length.
+Added "ordered" flag to BBDuk/BBDuk2.
+Added "tpe" (trimpairsevenly) flag to BBDuk/BBDuk2.
+This only works in conjunction with kimer-trimming to the right.
+Slightly decreases false negatives and doubles false positives.
+Updated rqcfilter and bbqc with 'tbo' and 'tpe' flags.
+TODO: Migrate RQCFilter to BBDuk2.
+Improved addadapters to better handle reads annotated by renamereads.
+BBMap's fillLimited routine is now affected by 'sssr' flag, if secondary sites are enabled.
+This will make things slightly slower when secondary sites are enabled, if sssr uses a low value (default is 0.95). statswrapper now allows comma-delimited files.
+Added standard deviation to BBMerge (requested by Bryce F).
+Added "tbo" (trimbyoverlap) flag to BBMerge, as an alternative to joining.
+Updated help for 'ambig' in bbmap.sh to remove the obsolete information that 'ambig=all' did not support sam output.
+Updated BBMapSkimmer and its shellscript to default to 'ambig=all', which is its intended mode.
+BBDuk no longer defaults to "out=stdout.fq" because that was incredibly annoying.
+Now it defaults to "out=null".
+Changed BBDuk default mink from 4 to 6.
+Changed BBDuk, Reformat, SplitPairsAndSingles default trimq from 4 to 6.
+Added "ftr"/"ftl" flags to BBDuk.
+Added "bbmapskimmer" to the list of options parsed by BBWrap.
+(Noted by JJ Chai) Corrected documentation of idtag and stoptag - both default to false, not true.
+(Noted by JJ Chai) Added "mappedonly" flag to reformat.
+(Requested by Kristen T) Added "rmn" (requirematchingnames) flag to Dedupe.
+Added ehist, indelhist, idhist, gchist, lhist flags to BBMap, BBDuk, and Reformat.
+Added removesmartbell.sh wrapper for pacbio.RemoveAdapters2.

 v31.
 TODO:  Change pipethreads to redirects (where possible), and hash pipethreads by process, not by filename.